 If the answer is “Yes”, please provide examples of the sharing of expertise that has been developed by your country and shared by your country with other States parties and through international and regional organization

+[agreed]

 Has your country assisted other States parties in planning and implementing research and training programmes designed to share expertise in the areas referred to article 29, paragraph 1, of the Convention (art.
 29, para.
 2)?